aaronbloomfield/pdr/labs/lab01/index.md

 ### Assignment submission ###

-All assignments will be submitted through the CS2150 class page on gradescope, which can be found [here](https://www.gradescope.com/courses/138861).
+All assignments will be submitted through the CS2150 class page on gradescope, which can be found [here](https://www.gradescope.com/courses/138861) or login through Collab.

 Every file submitted, including text files, should include your name, email ID, the date, and the name of the file in a header comment at the beginning of the file.